Skip to content

 How to

-From the Query Editor, you can start debugging by pressing "F5" or clicking on Start Debug.
-To stop debugging, press "F5" again or click on Stop Debug.
+From the Query Editor, you can start debugging by pressing "Ctrl+F5" or clicking on Start Debug.
+To stop debugging, press "Ctrl+F5" again or click on Stop Debug.
 Once debugging starts, you will be prompted to select a step to start debugging from.
 All steps in your code editor will become clickable.
 Clicking on a step will make it your current debugging step.
 You can navigate between steps in any direction.
 Additionally, you can use the following keyboard shortcuts whilst debugging is enabled:

 • Step Over (F10): Steps to the next available step in the current traversal.
 If there are no more steps available in the current traversal, the debugger will step to the next step in the parent traversal.
 If the traversal is the root traversal and there are no more next steps, debugging will end.